 - ‘Let food be thy medicine.’
 (Hippocrates) Reduce toxic load via real food - natural, species-appropriate, nutrient-rich food to nourish the body.

-- Balance energy Keep it flowing properly with good rest and sleep - sleep allows cells to repair damage and restore tissue, as well as being when the body tops up its levels of lymphocytes, the killer army, infection busting, white blood cells.
+- Balance energy I know this sounds a bit hippy-wafty but is is really important.
+Sleep, aka quality rest, is where the immune system reboots each day.
+Keep energy flowing properly with good rest and sleep - this is where cells repair damage and restore tissue, as well as being when the body tops up its levels of lymphocytes, the killer-army, infection-busting, white blood cells.

 - Reduce stressors Get some happy time in and stressors out.

 - ‘Look well to the spine for the cause of dis-ease.’
 (Hippocrates again) The how, when and why of the immune system's natural response is controlled by the nervous system, and ... the spine protects and surrounds the spinal cord, through which the brain communicates with the body.
 The spine is designed to have a very specific structure, and any deviation directly interferes with the nervous system’s ability to adapt to, and respond to, stress.
 Everything we do impacts the nervous system so we need to look after it.
 Nerve impingement creates tension, which creates a fight/flight state, and when we wear out the adrenal glands during permanently switched-on fight/flight, we hit exhaustion.